It is with great pleasure that I welcome you to our community at Heany Park Primary School.

 - Label all your child’s clothes and things such as lunch boxes and school bags.
 A ribbon or special key ring on the school bag can help your child identify his/her bag easily.

 - Talk about the difference between playtime and lunchtime.
 Show your child what food you have packed each morning and say when you expect it to be eaten.
-Make sure your child can easily open the lunch box, wrappings and drink container, and be able to eat/drink the contents without help.
+Make sure your child can easily open the lunch box, wrappings and drink container.

 Please watch for Compass notifications and the Newsletter for invitations to help from the principal, teachers or parent groups.
 We are always open to new ideas and offers of assistance from community members.
 New members of our community are encouraged to put themselves forward as ‘helpers’ at Heany Park.

 Heany Park Primary School had its beginnings at a public meeting in the gymnasium of Rowville Primary School on Thursday, June 6th, 1991.
 Convened by the Ministry of Education and attended by representatives from the Ministry of Housing and Construction (who were responsible for planning and supervision of the construction of the school), the meeting allowed the many residents present to learn about this new school to be built in Buckingham Drive.